This post is sponsored by Grant Industries.

 Silicones are one of the Big Bad ingredients in skincare, make-up and haircare.
 They’ve been demonised by natural brands, and there are more warnings about them than you can count.
 So I was delighted when Grant Industries (ingredient manufacturer, maker of Granactive Retinoid, physical sunscreens and of course, silicones) asked me to do a video to bust some myths about silicones.

-For the video, scroll down to the bottom (or head to my YouTube channel) – otherwise, here’s the wordy version!
+For the video, click here – otherwise, here’s the wordy version!

 What is a silicone?